Document Assist

 Our testing was to get the POC and eventually the MVP out to select clients as soon as possible.

 We succeeded in achieving a stable enough version for testers to install and provided them with materials.
-As part of the testing agreement they would have their prompts monitored alongside filling out a diary study during a one month period with Chat AI.
+As part of the testing agreement they would have their prompts monitored alongside filling out a diary study during a one month period with Document Assist.

 We provided a simple Word doc that they could relay their feedback in as well as direct access to my PM and myself.